 - When it comes to thumbprints you can freeze the dough, shaped into a disk.
 Then thaw in the refrigerator overnight, and proceed with the recipe.
 Or you can freeze pre-rolled balls of dough and let them thaw before proceeding.

-Some cookies do well being frozen after they are baked.
+Most cookies do well being frozen after they are baked.
 Simple cookies like shortbread, gingerbread, sugar cookies, oatmeal cookies, and chocolate chip cookies all freeze well once baked.

 - Make sure your cookies are completely cooled first.